Electrical Panels & Switchgear: The Engineer’s Complete Guide to Switchgear Basics, Panel Types & Selection (LV, MV, HV)

 Modern projects also demand a more integrated view than in the past.
 A distribution board is no longer just a steel box with breakers, and a switchgear lineup is no longer purely electromechanical.
 Today’s assemblies increasingly combine protection, metering, communication, condition monitoring, and remote diagnostics, which means mechanical layout, thermal behavior, standards compliance, cybersecurity, and maintainability all influence equipment value over its full service life.

-What Are Electrical Panels?
-Definitions, Types, and Core Functions
+Electrical Panel & Switchgear Basics: Definitions, Types, and Core Functions

-In practical Electrical Panels and Switchgear Basics, the panel is the enclosed assembly most users see every day.
-It accepts incoming power from a transformer, generator, UPS, or utility source and redistributes that power to branch circuits or feeder circuits serving lighting, receptacles, motors, HVAC equipment, process loads, and other downstream demand.
-Depending on the market, engineers may call it a distribution board, panelboard, breaker panel, load center, or switchboard, but the core job is the same: distribute power safely, selectively, and with ratings matched to the installation.
+Switchgear basics start with one principle: an electrical panel is the enclosure most people see daily, but the switchgear category sits above it in the power-system hierarchy.
+The panel accepts incoming power from a transformer, generator, UPS, or utility source and redistributes it to branch or feeder circuits feeding lighting, receptacles, motors, HVAC equipment, and process loads.
+Depending on the region, engineers call it a distribution board, panelboard, breaker panel, load center, or switchboard — but the function is identical: distribute power safely, selectively, and with ratings matched to the installation.

-A panel’s suitability is governed by more than enclosure size.
-Engineers must match ampacity, rated voltage, short-circuit withstand capability, busbar design, breaker interrupting capacity, and environmental protection to the available fault current and operating conditions.
-A panel that is adequate for a dry indoor commercial installation may be completely wrong for a humid process plant, a washdown area, an outdoor utility yard, or a high-fault industrial feeder.
+Suitability is never just about enclosure size.
+Engineers must match ampacity, rated voltage, short-circuit withstand capability, busbar design, breaker interrupting capacity, and ingress protection to the available fault current and operating environment.
+A panel that is fine for a dry indoor commercial installation can be completely wrong for a humid process plant, a washdown zone, an outdoor utility yard, or a high-fault industrial feeder.
+That mismatch is where most field failures begin.

 Main Distribution Board (MDB) — Role and Design Characteristics